Sprakbanken/nodalida25_sami_ocr/info_markdown_files/model_card_template.md

 # Model Card for Model ID
 This is a TrOCR-model for OCR (optical character recognition) of Sámi languages.
-It can be used to recognize text in images of printed text (scanned books, magazines, etc.) in Northern Sámi, Southern Sámi, Lule Sámi, and Inari Sámi.
+It can be used to recognize text in images of printed text (scanned books, magazines, etc.) in North Sámi, South Sámi, Lule Sámi, and Inari Sámi.

 ## Model Details